 At Tulip Hill Recovery, we feel passionately about the importance of group therapy.
 As research indicates, group therapy is one of the most effective modalities in addiction treatment.

 Addiction is an isolating disease that perpetuates feelings of shame and grief.
 Through the use of group therapy, clients are able to begin reconnecting with others in a healthy, meaningful way.
 A sense of community is critical for someone in recovery, and we use various therapy modalities to help clients learn to be vulnerable, trust, and recognize that they are not alone.

 Group therapy helps to assist clients in the change process through experiential exercises, challenging denial systems, psychoeducation, and process groups which help explore the underlying issues that exacerbate addiction.

 Navigating the early stages of substance abuse treatment can often be very complex.
 Case managers assist the clinical team in improving better outcomes for our clients by making sure they are prepared with the life skills and resources necessary to maintain long term recovery.

-In the beginning stages of our intensive outpatient program each client is individually assessed for their specific case management needs.
+In the beginning stages of our program each client is individually assessed for their specific case management needs.
 This comprehensive care may include anything from correspondence with legal representatives to coordination of medical providers, resume building or facilitation of educational objectives.
 Clients meet weekly with their case manager throughout our continuum of care to coordinate and achieve stated goals.